 The biggest difference between Social Security and Medicare is that Social Security provides financial assistance that can be used to cover cost of living expenses for retirees and people with disabilities while Medicare helps cover health care costs.

 - Medicare provides federal health insurance — that covers hospitalization, doctor services, outpatient care, preventative services and medical supplies — to its beneficiaries.
 Medicare is available to people who are 65 and older, certain younger people with disabilities, people with End-Stage Renal Disease, people with ALS (Lou Gehrig's Disease) and those who meet certain other eligibility requirements.

 - Social Security

 - Social Security was created primarily to provide a guaranteed lifetime income for retired workers 65 or older.
 It also provides survivor benefits for families of deceased workers and disability insurance for workers with disabilities and their families.
 Social Security also provides Supplemental Security Income for people with limited income who are 65 or older, blind or disabled.
-SSI payments are also available to children with disabilities.
+SSI payments are also available to children who are blind or living with disabilities.

 In short, Medicare provides medical and hospital insurance to help cover health care bills.
 Social Security provides you with a source of income when you retire or cannot work due to certain conditions or situations.

 Eligibility for Medicare and Social Security

 Medicare and Social Security have different eligibility requirements — but some of them are linked.
 You’ll need to understand some of the basics of Medicare and of Social Security before signing up.
 But you’ll need to sign up for both separately.

 You sign up for both Social Security and Medicare through the Social Security Administration.
 You can apply online or by telephone.
 Office visits were curtailed as a result of the COVID-19 pandemic but you can check with the Social Security Administration to request an in-person visit.